alychace/distort.jp/_posts/2020-02-17-plant_weaving_method.md

 keywords: plant, weaving, cybernetics, notes, knowledge
 ---

 What follows is a series of footnotes on Sadie Plant’s _The Future Looms: Weaving Women and Cybernetics_--putting into practice her account of the relationship between weaving, footnotes, and knowledge production.
-This is nothing definitive (or should it be), just a series of notes.
+This is nothing definitive (nor should it be), just a series of notes.

 Footnotes are ordered by their appearance in the text and their page number.
 0-45 = footnote 0, page 45.